Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 What is a Psychoeducational Evaluation?

-A comprehensive psychoeducational evaluation, often referred to as educational testing, examines how a student learns, processes information, and functions in academic settings.
+A comprehensive psychoeducational evaluation, often referred to as educational testing, looks at how a student learns, processes information, and functions in academic settings.

 It looks beyond grades.
-It examines the underlying skills that support learning.
+It looks at the underlying skills that make learning work.

 The goal is not simply to identify whether a child is struggling.
 The goal is to understand why.

 For example, two children may both appear inattentive in class.
 One may have difficulty with working memory.
 Another may be experiencing anxiety.
-Without careful assessment, those differences can be overlooked.
+Without careful assessment, that difference gets missed.

 Jump to: Ages 4-6 | Ages 7-10 | Ages 11-14 | Ages 15-18